Mhazeem/ZilSwitcher/README.md

 4. Sit back, relax, and watch ZilSwitcher do it's thing.

 ### Notes
-1. The method ZilSwitcher uses to start your miners will not display any visible output by default.
+1. The method ZilSwitcher uses to start your miners will try to display your miner's output in the ZilSwitcher window, but not all miner support this.
+If it's not clear if you're mining your secondary coin, use an application like MSI Afterburner to see if your cards are being used.
-    1. You can enable the output of your miners to show in ZilSWitcher's window, but depending on your miner, it may or may not provide it's output.
-See line 100 - line 106 in "server.js".
-    1. Miner output is dsabled to keep the ZilMiner window cleaner.
+    1. Comment out line 100 - line 106 in "server.js" to disable your miner's output.
+This will tidy up the ZilSwitcher window, but you'll just have to trust that your miner is working in the background.
     1. You can check to make sure your graphics cards are mining by monitoring an application such as MSI Afterburner.